EvSecDev/APTHistoryLogger/README.md

 This is a simple daemon for Debian systems to read the history.log file produced by the Advanced Package Tool (APT) and produce a parsable single log line.

+Additionally, this provides CLI-based searching of APT history log files for specific metadata such as package name, user, or time range.

 The APT `history.log` file is more difficult to parse than other traditional logs.
 It contains a multi-line "event" of an APT operation (install, upgrade, ect.).
 This program makes it easy to extract the information contained in those lines and format it into a machine-parsable output.